The number of criminals on death row at the end of 2012 stood at 133, the highest on record, the latest Justice Ministry figures show.

 In the previous government led by the Democratic Party of Japan from September 2009 to this month, nine people were executed, far fewer than the 28 hanged in the three years to 2008 under the Liberal Democratic Party-led government.

-The fall is believed to stem in part from the frequently change in justice ministers during the DPJ’s first time in rule.
-After former Justice Minister Keiko Chiba ordered two criminals executed in July 2010, none followed for about 20 months until then-Justice Minister Toshio Ogawa issued an execution order in March this year.
+The fall is believed to stem in part from the frequent change in justice ministers during the DPJ’s first period in power.
+After former Justice Minister Keiko Chiba ordered two criminals executed in July 2010, none followed for about 20 months until Toshio Ogawa, the fifth to hold the post after Chiba, issued an execution order in March this year.

 New Justice Minister Sadakazu Tanigaki of the LDP has expressed a positive stance toward executions.
 “The death penalty system has adequate grounds and I will perform my duties under relevant laws,” he told a recent news conference.